Complete Guide on 18 Types of Cement with Names & Pictures

 RHC’s quicker strength comes from finer particles.
 It releases heat faster, protecting against frost damage.
 It hardens rapidly, allowing early removal of formworks.

-In simple terms, RHC is a fast and sturdy cement, perfect for quick construction in various conditions.
+In simple terms, RHC is a fast and sturdy cement that is perfect for quick construction in various conditions.

 Extra Rapid Hardening Cement